ivan-cavero/voluntariado-valencia/README.md

 2. Install Bun if you haven't already (visit bun.sh for installation instructions).
 3. Navigate to the project directory in your terminal.
 4. Run "bun install" to install all dependencies.
-5. Set up Husky by running "bun husky install".
+5. Run "bun run prepare" to set up Husky and the commit message linter.
 6. Create a .env file in the root directory and add necessary environment variables (refer to .env.example).
 7. Run "bun run dev" to start the development server.